wp-plugins/wordfence/readme.txt

 * A real-time view of all traffic including automated bots that often constitute security threats that Javascript analytics packages never show you.
 * Real-time traffic includes reverse DNS and city-level geolocation.
 Know which geographic area security threats originate from.
 * Monitors disk space which is related to security because many DDoS attacks attempt to consume all disk space to create denial of service.
+* Our online forums are available 24/7 to answer your WordPress security questions.

 Wordfence Security is full-featured and constantly updated by our team to incorporate the latest security features and to hunt for the newest security threats to your WordPress website.